 Described landmarks of Sri Lanka

 - Ancient capital cities.
-The magnificent ancient capital cities of Sri Lanka are truly unique and belong to most surprising man made landmarks in the world.
-Anuradhapura, Sigiriya and Polonnaruwa are very different – but each of them contains outstanding monuments of architecture and art.
+The magnificent ancient capital cities of Sri Lanka are truly unique and belong to the most surprising man-made landmarks in the world.
+Anuradhapura, Sigiriya, and Polonnaruwa are very different – but each of them contains outstanding monuments of architecture and art.

 Featured: Somawathie Stupa